threefoldtecharchive/info_manual3/wiki/tfchain/tfchain_home.md

 ## Node Certifiers

 Node certifiers are entities who are allowed to set a node's certification level to `Certified`.
 The DAO can propose to add / remove entities that can certify nodes.
 This is usefull for allowing approved resellers of Threefold nodes to mark nodes as Certified.
-A certified farms 25% more tokens than `Diy` nodes.
+A certified node farms 25% more tokens than `Diy` a node.

 See [tfchain_dao](tfchain_dao) on how the DAO can add/remove node certifiers.